 As a member of The Health Plan, you have rights around your health care and to receive information according to contract standards.
-Each year, The Health Plan submits its annual report to the Bureau for Medical Services (BMS) by April 1.
+Each year, The Health Plan submits its annual report to the Bureau for Medical Services (BMS) and WVCHIP by April 1.
 This report includes a description of the services, personnel and the financial standing of The Health Plan.

-The annual report is available to members by request only.
-To get a copy of the report, you can call Member Services at 1.888.613.8385.
-You can also get a copy of the report from BMS.
+The annual report is available on The Health Plan website.
+You may also get a copy of the report by calling Member Services at 1-888-613-8385.